Spycsh/landscapeCollector/README.md

 First, you need to open the controller folder and open DBController.php

-Find the code in line 6 and change the port with your own information.
+Find the code in line 6 and change the port with your own.

+Please delete the landscapecollector database orginally exists in your database first.
+Then, it is very important to run our landscapecollector.sql in your database.
+There should be two tables after your running the file, which are user and record tables.

-run the Initialization.php
+Run the Initialization.php

 open the login.html